Introduction

 Team Training

-Multiple studies have focused on developing, evaluating, and refining assessment tools for teaching HFS in different environments.
-In 2019, a systematic review regarding the assessment of team function during a crisis addressed the validity and reliability of 13 toolsSimilar teamwork domains were included across tools and settings, though the emergency department represented the most frequent site for simulated performance.
+Multiple studies have focused on developing, evaluating, and refining assessment tools for teaching human factor skills in different environments.
+In 2019, a systematic review regarding the assessment of team function during a crisis addressed the validity and reliability of 13 tools.
+Similar teamwork domains were included across tools and settings, although the emergency department represented the most frequent site for simulated performance.
 Measurement evidence indicated that the Team Emergency Assessment Measure (TEAM) tool was the most promising.
-However, both the TEAM and the Modified Non-Technical Skills Scale for Trauma (T-NOTECHS) were validated for simulated and clinical resuscitation assessments [42].
-[43] A subsequent systematic review in 2022 included 19 tools but supported the prior recommendation[44]
+However, both the TEAM and the Modified Non-Technical Skills Scale for Trauma (T-NOTECHS) were validated for simulated and clinical resuscitation assessments.[42][43]
+In 2022, a subsequent systematic review included 19 tools but supported the prior recommendation.[44]

 Optimized simulation-based team training can provide results that are translatable to patient outcomes.
-This concept is exemplified by the results of a prospective evaluation of the Medical Team Training program utilized by the Veterans Administration.
-Investigators identified a dose-response relationship between training and mortalityFor every three months of training, there was a commensurate reduction of 0.5 deaths per thousand operations.[47]
-In an observational study of the impact of ward culture on the escalation of care, debriefing sessions revealed that explicit" permission to act" empowered staff to facilitate this process.
+This concept is exemplified by the results of a prospective evaluation of the Medical Team Training program used by the Veterans Administration.
+Investigators identified a dose-response relationship between training and mortality.
+For every 3 months of training, there was a commensurate reduction of 0.5 deaths per 1000 operations.[47]
+In an observational study of the impact of ward culture on the escalation of care, debriefing sessions revealed that explicit permission to act empowered staff to facilitate this process.
 By protecting training time, participant attendance at these sessions was greater than 95%.
-The cost-benefit analysis revealed decreased PICU bed-associated costs by £801,600 per year (£2400 per day x 334 PICU bed days).
+The cost-benefit analysis revealed decreased PICU bed-associated costs by £801,600 per year (£2400 per day × 334 PICU bed days).
 Furthermore, these savings substantially exceeded the costs of regular team training.
-Investigators suggested that future research should include the financial impact on providers of "failure to rescue.[48]
-In a multicenter study evaluating training for IHCA response, survival rates were significantly higher for patients in hospitals with more active participation in simulation training (42.8% versus 31.8%; P less than 0.0001).
-This effect was valid for large and medium-sized hospitals and did not significantly change after adjusting for hospital-expected mortality through logistic regression.
-The adjusted OR of 0.62 (CI 0.54- 0.71; P less than 0.001), represented an additional 151 potential lives saved - a substantial benefit given a cost of only 1.1 additional simulation/100 beds/year/life saved.[49]
+Investigators suggested that future research should include the financial impact on healthcare providers of failure to rescue.[48]
+In a multicenter study evaluating training for in-hospital cardiac arrest response, survival rates were significantly higher for patients in hospitals with more active participation in simulation training (42.8% versus 31.8%; P<.0001).
+This effect was valid for large- and medium-sized hospitals and did not significantly change after adjusting for hospital-expected mortality through logistic regression.
+The adjusted odds ratio of 0.62 (CI 0.54-0.71; P<.001) represented an additional 151 potential lives saved—a substantial benefit given a cost of only 1.1 additional simulation sessions per 100 beds per year per life saved.[49]

 Commissioning during a pandemic presents its own unique set of challenges.[50]
-The Quadruple Aim - a set of 4 interdependent goals consists of (1) enhancing patient experience and safety, (2) improving population health, (3) reducing costs and preventing loss of revenue, and (4) improving wellness and satisfaction of health care workers, because excellent health care is not possible without a physically and psychologically safe and healthy workforce.
+The Quadruple Aim—a set of 4 interdependent goals consists of (1) enhancing patient experience and safety, (2) improving population health, (3) reducing costs and preventing loss of revenue, and (4) improving wellness and satisfaction of healthcare workers, because excellent health care is not possible without a physically and psychologically safe and healthy workforce.
 The first is addressed using simulation to develop and test new technologies, equipment, and protocols.
 Readiness training through telehealth and remote simulation creates virtual platforms that support population health.
 Usability testing of equipment and computer-based systems helps support a reduction in lost revenue by anticipating system performance and resilience.

 Preparedness training creates psychological safety and supports staff wellness and satisfaction.[51]